shiplet/shiplet.dev/posts/cs-fundamentals-stacks.md

 That's why they're used for `undo` operations, but they're commonly used in compilers while reading syntax tokens, as well as pathfinding algorithms in order to track decisions.
 You'll also encounter one of the most common use cases while debugging an application: the `call stack`.
 Each item of a call stack represents a function call and the program context under which it was called.
-This allows each layer the program, procedure, or subroutine to quickly reassume the proper memory context once the function below it returns or finishes.
+This allows each layer the program, procedure, or subroutine to quickly resume the proper memory context once the function below it returns or finishes.

 ### How am I Supposed to Know These Things Unless I'm Taught Them?